 - dark trousers with dark socks or dark hosiery

-2. dark coat if required
+2. dark coat, if required - worn underneath the gown

 3. black shoes

 5. white bow tie, black bow tie, black full-length tie, or black ribbon.